existenztim/Fullstack-Texteditor-with-mySQL-database/README.md

 ﻿# Notes - a texteditor with a local mySql database!

-This is a fullstack app that lets you create-edit and delete text documents that are user specific.
+This is a fullstack app that lets you create,read,update and delete text documents that are user specific.

 ![demo1](https://user-images.githubusercontent.com/100682425/232146673-95b2ac40-5772-44df-bfbf-a3cc3bc4463a.png)
 ![demo2](https://user-images.githubusercontent.com/100682425/232256191-2713bfc9-c051-492d-bfa0-d13cd5e3f48f.png)